-Using termite-resistant materials during building and renovating adds extra protection against termites, but it’s important to remember that chemically-treated wood is not 100 per cent termite proof which means that additional preventive methods are needed.
+Using termite-resistant materials during building and renovating adds extra protection against termites.
+Still, it’s important to remember that chemically-treated wood is not 100 per cent termite-proof which means that additional preventive methods are needed.

 Here are some other termite prevention measures:

 • If there are vents in the property, check that they are dry and there are no blockages to the airflow;

 • A house that is built on a concrete slab should be constructed in such a way that the edge of the slab and the weep holes are exposed;

 • Avoid building garden beds against walls as they hide the edge of the slab and cover the weep holes, creating a perfect hidden access point to a property;